ForgeRock/forgeops/etc/backup/README.md

-# Backup Strategies for the ForgeRock Identity Platform
+# Backup Strategies for the ForgeRock Identity Platform when using the DS Operator

+>CAUTION The DS Operator is deprecated and will be removed in a future release

 For backup, use Kubernetes volume snapshots, and perform offline backups in another container: